CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--verbose` (optional): Whether the command log should be output to the console or not, defaulted to true
 * `--snapshot-name` (option) The name of the snapshot to generate, default will be based on the date and time
 * `--enable-security-dataflow` (optional): Enables the Security Dataflow objective for this version. <u>Has no impact when cloning a version</u>.
-* `--disable-imaging` (optional): Disables sharing data with the configured Imaging instance linked to AIP Console.
-Note that this parameter has no effect if Imaging is not configured on AIP Console.
+* `--process-imaging` (optional): Sharing data with the configured Imaging instance linked to AIP Console.
 * `--backup` or `-b` (optional): Enables backup creation before delivering a new version.
 * `--backup-name` (optional): Specify a name for the backup. <u>Requires the backup parameter to be passed</u>. *default*:
 * `--node-name` (optional) : specify the name of an AIP Node on which the application will be create. <u>Has no effect if `--auto-create` is not passed or if application has already been created</u>. *default* : Automatically selected by AIP Console